M-Colley/rCode/README.md

 These functions will show the graph with APA-conform asterisks (e.g., *** for p<0.001) These functions will automatically determine whether the parametric or the non-parametric version of the ggwithinstats/ggbetweenstats version of the [ggstatsplot](https://github.com/IndrajeetPatil/ggstatsplot) package has to be used.
 Defined with sensible defaults.

+ATTENTION: Do not use the *Asterisk function if you have more than two groups.
+It internally uses the geom_signif which does not support more than two groups.

 ### `generateEffectPlot`
 This function defines a plot either showing the main or interaction effect in bold.